raphael-proust/raphael-proust.github.io/misc/monty-hall.md

 And conversely, in the 2-door Monty Hall game, if the host opened a door that hid the prize, then the audience would know that the participant had won.
 In both cases, the audience would switch channel and the advertisers would be disappointed.

-Note however that this trick to captivate audience is unimportant for the core of either of the two games.
+Note however that this trick to captivate the audience is unimportant for the core of either of the two games.
 Specifically, in the 1-door Monty Hall game, whether the host opens a door that hides the prize or not does not affect the victory condition: you win if the single door you picked had been hiding the prize all along.
 Similarly, in the 2-door Monty Hall game, whether the host opens a door that hides the prize or not does not affect the victory condition: you win if either of the two doors that you really picked had been hiding the prize all along.
 The trick in the pageantry is just for show.